Littlehampton: Transport

 Littlehampton is on the A259, though this bypasses most of the town.
 Littlehampton is connected to the A27 south coast trunk road by the A284, which also provides the main north–south route out of the town and links to the A29 and A24.
 The A27 also later links with the M27.
 The A280 also links Littlehampton to the A24 and is a main route from the north-east.

-Littlehampton is served by three railway stations; Littlehampton, Angmering and Ford.
+Littlehampton is served by three railway stations: Littlehampton, Angmering and Ford.

-Trains services from Littlehampton are provided by Southern with direct services to Brighton, London Victoria, Gatwick Airport, East Croydon, Bognor Regis, Chichester, Portsmouth and Southampton.
+Train services from Littlehampton are provided by Southern with direct services to Brighton, London Victoria, Gatwick Airport, East Croydon, Bognor Regis, Chichester, Portsmouth and Southampton.

-The Littlehampton Ferry, is a ferry linking the east and west parts of the River Arun together.
-The Ferry operates from 31 March to 30 September between 10 am and 5 pm, although has been closed in recent years due to the ongoing Covid-19 pandemic.
-The Ferry Company also provide harbour tours on the hour.
+The Littlehampton Ferry links the east and west banks of the Arun.
+The ferry operates from 31 March to 30 September between 10 am and 5 pm, although has been closed in recent years due to the ongoing COVID-19 pandemic.
+The ferry company also provided harbour tours.

 Gatwick Airport is an hour away to the north, Southampton Airport is an hour and a half away to the west, Chichester/Goodwood Airport is 30 minutes also to the west and Shoreham Airport is 45 minutes to the east.
 The Port of Dover and the Channel Tunnel about three hours to the east; Portsmouth Harbour an hour to the west and the Port of Newhaven about an hour to the east.

 Littlehampton has a number of bus routes operated by Compass Travel and Stagecoach South.
-The bus station at Littlehampton handles anything up to 1,000 passengers a day and over 2 buses.
+The bus station at Littlehampton handles anything up to 1,000 passengers a day.

 Littlehampton also has a small number of taxis, with taxi ranks all over the town and four different taxi companies.